 This article guides you through the process of mapping and loading data into Senzing using the csv files attached to this article.
 If you want to follow along, download them to a directory of your choice.

-- The excel spreadsheet is the one marked up in the video.
+- The Excel spreadsheet is the one marked up in the video.

 - The -raw.csv file is the one that actually gets processed.

-- The .py python script is the one we build in the video.
+- The .py Python script is the one we build in the video.

 - The .g2c file has the configuration required to load this data.